-The international federations- Role of international federations, Associations of international sport federations, The national sport federations; The international Olympic committee and the national Olympic committees; The operating environment of sport organisations- Sport system in Sri Lanka, Understanding the sport environment in Sri Lanka; Governance of sport organizations- Key principles of good governance, Good governance of the Olympic and sport movement: Universal principles; Key roles in sport organizations- Introduction, Key roles, Key committees; Tools- Sample constitution of an organization, Questionnaire for strategy development.
+The international federations- Role of international federations, Associations of international sport federations, The national sport federations; The international Olympic committee and the national Olympic committees; The operating environment of sport organisations- Sport system in Sri Lanka, Understanding the sport environment in Sri Lanka; Governance of sport organizations- Key principles of good governance, Good governance of the Olympic and sport movement: Universal principles; Key roles in sport organisations- Introduction, Key roles, Key committees; Tools- Sample constitution of an organization, Questionnaire for strategy development.

-F/W

-Year IV Semester II PED 428 801 B.Sc.
-Research Project in Physical Education TH Students either at product using a 1 Students have to be required to conduct either research or survey related to Physical Education either at a relevant industry, research institution, or at the faculty.
+Year IV Semester II PED 42801 B.Sc.
+Research Project in Physical Education TH

+Students have to be required to conduct either research or survey related to Physical Education either at a relevant industry, research institution, or at the faculty.
 Students can conduct a product development for the research project, in which case they have to evaluate the product using a research methodology.

+The thesis should compulsorily consist of the following parts:

+- 1. Introduction

+- 2. Literature review and the theoretical framework

+- 3. Methodology

+- 4. Results and Discussion

+- 5. Conclusion and recommendations

+- 6. References

+- 7. Annexes

-The thes sis shoul d compulsorily consist of the following parts: 1.
-2. 3.
-4. 5.
-6. 7.
-Introduction Literature review and the theoretical framework Methodology Results and Discussion Conclusion and recommendations References Annexes The dura to the de and the the prep ation of epartme project aration the project period should be 15 weeks.
-Project proposal needs to nt for the approval through the internal supervisor within the fir report (Thesis) should be submitted at the end of the semester.
-O of report will be given separately. be submitted st two weeks Guidelines for Students and esta s are ad blish lin vised to plan their project, review relevant literature, develop n ks with relevant organizations during the first semester. nethodologies E S Elective course units will be offered provided a minimum of ten (10) of apply for the given course unit. the registered ++ (C 2 3 F Obtainin 2101 and 31001 ar Physical g a pass for the Professional English Program (CPE 1101, CP d CPE2201) and General Fitness (PED 12001, PED 21001, PED nd PED 32001) is a requirement for the award of the B.Sc.
-Spec Education.
-E 1201, CPE 22001, PED cial Degree in
+The duration of the project period should be 15 weeks.
+Project proposal needs to be submitted to the department for the approval through the internal supervisor within the first two weeks and the project report (Thesis) should be submitted at the end of the semester.
+Guidelines for the preparation of report will be given separately.
+Students are advised to plan their project, review relevant literature, develop methodologies and establish links with relevant organizations during the first semester.

-Degree Program: BACHELOR OF SCIENCE (SPECIAL) IN SPORT SCIENCES & MANAGEMENT

-Summary of the Course
+- Elective course units will be offered provided a minimum of ten (10) of the registered students apply for the given course unit. - ++ Obtaining a pass for the Professional English Program (CPE 1101, CPE 1201, CPE 2101 and CPE2201) and General Fitness (PED 12001, PED 21001, PED 22001, PED 31001 and PED 32001) is a requirement for the award of the BSc.
+Hons.
+Degree in Physical Education.

+DEGREE PROGRAM

+Bachelor of Science Honours in Sport Sciences & Management

+SUMMARY OF THE COURSE

-Year I Semester I Code Subject Credits Compulsory Elective SSM 11101 Foundations of Sport Sciences and Management 1 С SSM 11102 General Fitness 1 С SSM 11103 Movement Concept, Skill Analysis, Performance and Practices in Athletics (Track Events) 1 С SSM 11104 Movement Concept, Skill Analysis, Performance and Practices in Gymnastics 1 С SSM 11105 Movement Concept, Skill Analysis, Performance and Practices in Swimming & Life Saving 1 С SSM 11106 Movement Concept, Skill Analysis, Performance and Practices in Basketball 1 С SSM 11107 Fundamental Motor Skills and Practices of Games 1 С SSM 11208 Systemic Anatomy and Physiology - Part 1 2 С SSM 11209 Basic Mathematics 2 С SSM 11210 Introduction to Chemistry 2 С SSM 11211 Introduction to Information Technology 2 С CPE 1101 Professional English I 0 С Total Credits = 15 (Compulsory = 15 and Elective = 0)
+Year I Semester I Course Code Course Title No of Credits Compulsory or Elective SSM 11101 Foundations of Sport Sciences and Management 1 С SSM 11102 General Fitness 1 С SSM 11103 Movement Concept, Skill Analysis, Performance and Practices in Athletics (Track Events) 1 С SSM 11104 Movement Concept, Skill Analysis, Performance and Practices in Gymnastics 1 С SSM 11105 Movement Concept, Skill Analysis, Performance and Practices in Swimming & Life Saving 1 С SSM 11106 Movement Concept, Skill Analysis, Performance and Practices in Basketball 1 С SSM 11107 Fundamental Motor Skills and Practices of Games 1 С SSM 11208 Systemic Anatomy and Physiology - Part 1 2 С SSM 11209 Basic Mathematics 2 С SSM 11210 Introduction to Chemistry 2 С SSM 11211 Introduction to Information Technology 2 С CPE 1101 Professional English I 0 С Total Credits = 15 (Compulsory = 15 and Elective = Total Credits = 15 (Compulsory = 15 and Elective = 0)